mlange-42/arche/docs/content/background/architecture.md

 The graph stabilizes quickly.
 Then, only the fast following of transitions is required to find an archetype when components are added or removed.
-Transitions are stored in the nodes with lookup approx. 10 times faster then Go's `map`.
+Transitions are stored in the nodes with lookup approx. 10 times faster than Go's `map`.

 ### Entity relations